guigsc/math-api/README.md

 The request content is validated using [Fluent Validation](https://fluentvalidation.net).
 If the request is valid, then the class method to validate if the given numbers are multiple of eleven is called (using dependency injection).

+The input should be an array of numbers.
+If empty it will return an empty result.
+Each number on the input array should in a string format, and not contain special characters other than - (minus) character on the first position of the string.

 ## How to use this API

 To use this WebAPI, make a Http POST request to the route /multipleofeleven with a JSON content.